 The Americanized version of Mexican food, Tex-Mex, popularized tacos, burritos, and enchiladas as sports bar grubs and high-carb takeouts.
 Authentic Mexican cuisine couldn’t be further from these labels.
 Heavily rooted in tradition, Mexican food dishes are homemade delights made from fresh ingredients, richly seasoned with fragrant, zesty, and piquant spices.

-Here’s our look at the top five popular Mexican food dishes and what sets them apart from their American cousins.
+Here’s our look at the top six popular Mexican food dishes and what sets them apart from their American cousins.

 How Traditional Mexican Dishes are different from Tex-Mex

 Unlike Tex-Mex, traditional Mexican food doesn’t contain flour wheat, cumin, canned vegetables, and yellow cheese.
 Beef is also not a common ingredient.
-Instead, they relish the use of fresh produce, white cheese, slow roasted pork, and are usually garnished with fragrant herbs like cilantro, parsley, and epazote.
+Instead, chefs relish the use of fresh produce, white cheese, slow-roasted pork, and the usual garnish of fragrant herbs like cilantro, parsley, and epazote.
 Authentic Mexican dishes are rustic, hearty, deceptively simple, and as varied as the regions they hail from.

 As hearty as a grand slam but with none of the grease, Chilaquiles is a traditional breakfast dish whipped together from leftover dinner tortilla and salsa.
 Take one stack of fried tortilla chips, simmered with either red or green salsa in a pan, and then served with layers of shredded chicken strips, avocado slices, radishes, chopped onions and sprinkles of queso fresco.
 Finish off with a drizzle of crema, and you have yourself the most important meal of the day.